openequella/openequella.github.io/guides/RemoteRepositoriesConfigurationGuide.md

 * Password – enter the password for remote repository authentication.
 * Import record format – select from the drop-down list of record formats.
 * Load default attributes – click Select to choose the default advanced search field values to use on the Z39.50 search page.
 Once selected, the search field values display in the Advanced search fields table at the bottom of the page.
 The options available are:
-    * EQUELLA Default – loads the default EQUELLA values (this is the default value).
+    * openEQUELLA Default – loads the default openEQUELLA values (this is the default value).
     * Bath level 0 – loads the Bath level 0 values.
     * Bath level 1 – loads the Bath level 1 values.
     * To learn more about the Bath Profile, go to <http://www.ukoln.ac.uk/interop-focus/activities/z3950/int_profile/bath/draft/stable1.html>.